Date of use : 1940, Germany

 Collection Theme: Wartime commerce, optical instrument trade, Nazi propaganda, cross-border business networks

-Archival Significance: This 1940 postcard is a remarkable artifact that captures the intersection of commercial activity and wartime propaganda in Nazi Germany.
-The recto features a propaganda cancellation urging civilian support for the German Red Cross, while the verso contains a detailed microscope price list from the Heidelberg-based optical company Ferdinand Acker.
-The sender's extensive international banking network—spanning Germany, Czechoslovakia, Hungary, the Netherlands, Denmark, and Italy—illustrates the scale of Central European commercial connections even during wartime.
-The payment terms (advance payment required for international shipments) reflect the economic constraints of the period.
-The recipient, J. Weidinger Fotohaus in Linz, represents the photographic trade that relied on optical instruments.
-This item is a primary source for understanding how businesses operated under wartime conditions, the integration of propaganda into daily commerce, and the technical infrastructure supporting scientific and photographic instrument sales in 1940.
+Archival Significance: This 1940 postcard captures the intersection of commerce and Nazi propaganda.
+The recto features a German Red Cross propaganda cancellation, while the verso contains a microscope price list from Ferdinand Acker.
+The sender's extensive international banking network (Germany, Czechoslovakia, Hungary, Netherlands, Denmark, Italy) illustrates Central European commercial connections during wartime.
+Payment terms reflect wartime economic constraints.
+A primary source for understanding business operations under Nazi rule and the integration of propaganda into daily commerce.

 Research Note: